Freight fees, charges and subsidies

-The Department of Transport administers heavy vehicle legislation and manages driver and vehicle licensing.
-Main Roads Western Australia (WA) is responsible for managing heavy vehicle access to the State's road network.
+The Department of Transport administers heavy vehicle legislation in Western Australia and manages driver and vehicle licensing.

 When heavy vehicles or single-trailer combinations are operated within the standards for dimensions and mass prescribed by the Road Traffic (Vehicles) Regulations 2014, the vehicle licence issued by the Department of Transport's Driver and Vehicle Services, allows general (as of right) access to Western Australia's state road network.

 Heavy vehicles or combinations which do not meet these prescribed standards, plus all combinations with more than one trailer, are called Restricted Access Vehicles (RAVs).
 In addition to the vehicle licence, these vehicles require a permit from Main Roads Western Australia, which grants access to certain parts of the Western Australia road network under specific operating conditions.

-When vehicles are operating under a permit, a copy of the current permit must be carried in the vehicle at all times.
+When vehicles are operating under a permit, a copy of the current permit must always be carried in the vehicle.